beaconsproject/disturbance_explorer/docs/overview.md

 ### Input data

-The **Disturbance Explorer** app relies on several key data layers contained within a single GeoPackage.
-A demo dataset is included with the app for a watershed in the southeast Yukon, Canada.
+The **Disturbance Explorer** app relies on several key spatial layers contained within a single GeoPackage.
+A demo dataset is included with the app for a watershed in southeast Yukon, Canada.
 Users may upload their own GeoPackage, provided it follows the required structure.
-Please refer to the **Dataset Requirements** tab for details on the required layers, attributes, and formatting.
+Please refer to the **Dataset Requirements** tab for details on the required spatial layers and associated attributes and formatting.

 ### Functionality